CYLALighthouse/PM-Toolkit/docs/ri.md

 - Growth Goal High
 Impact Analytics uses the Growth Goal Low as the benchmark for whether or not a student met their growth goals for ACM performance metrics.
 However, when goal setting with students, we encourage using the Growth Goal High to encourage students to challenge themselves.

->! **The difference between MI and RI Growth Goals** For the MI, growth goals are based on the Average Growth Goals chart, and are the **same** for all students in a grade at a performance band.
-For the RI, growth goals are different for each student, even if they are in the same grade and performance band.
+!> **The Difference Between MI and RI Growth Goals** For the MI, growth goals are based on the [Average Growth Goals](#average-growth-goals) chart, and are the **same** for all students in a grade at each performance band.
+For the RI, growth goals are **different** for each student, even if they are in the same grade and performance band.
 RI growth goals can be exported from a the [RI Growth Goals Report](sam.md).

 ### The Lexile Framework